Here is the deal. Today we are covering Great Danes and KIDS!

-To answer a few quick questions, yes Great Danes can absolutely make wonderful family pets.
-They are still, however dogs and giant at that.
-Read on for ideas to keep your kids from being squished, trampled, knocked over and growled at!
+To answer a few quick questions, yes Great Danes can make wonderful family pets.
+They are still, however dogs and giants at that.
+Read on for ideas to keep your kids from being squished, trampled, knocked over, and growled at!

 If you are considering a Great Dane for your family, here are some tips for choosing one that will integrate beautifully and be wonderful with kids.